-Eulachon catch per unit effort (CPUE) data: Eulachon catch per unit effort (CPUE) and fish length sample information collected from the WCVI offshore small mesh multi-species survey is analysed to consider ecological trends (see Figures 2 and 3).
+Eulachon catch per unit effort (CPUE) trends: Trends in Eulachon catch per unit effort (CPUE) and fish length sample information collected from the WCVI offshore small mesh multi-species survey are monitored to consider possible ecological associations (see Figures 2 and 3).
 Although not defined as one of the four indicators that could be used for managing Eulachon in Hay et al.'s 2003 work, CPUE trends may provide insight into the relative productivity of Eulachon year class strength related to past or future Columbia River and/or Fraser River spawners.
 However, observations should be considered cautiously due to ecological uncertainty and variability associated with Eulachon stock structure and linkages to river spawning, size at age, and age at maturity; therefore further investigation is warranted (Schweigert et al., 2012; see section 3.5).

-Figure 2: Eulachon mean catch per unit effort (CPUE; dots and lines) and 95% bootstrap confidence intervals (gray envelopes) from 1995-2022 West Coast Vancouver Island small mesh multi-species bottom trawl surveys, collectively and annually representing parts of Pacific Fishery Management Areas (PFMAs) 23, 123, 124, and 125.
+Figure 2: Eulachon mean catch per unit effort (CPUE; dots and lines) and 95% bootstrap confidence intervals (gray envelopes) from 1995-2023 West Coast Vancouver Island small mesh multi-species bottom trawl surveys, collectively and annually representing parts of Pacific Fishery Management Areas (PFMAs) 23, 123, 124, and 125.
 There are no 2020 observations because the 2020 survey was cancelled due to COVID-19 operating restrictions.

 Eulachon length data: Length-frequency histograms tend to reveal multi-modal distributions with different age classes distinguished by different length ranges, i.e. generally younger fish are shorter and older fish are longer.
 Fish that are typically less than 5 cm standard length are generally estimated to be less than one year old and are not well represented in the samples.
 These fish may not yet be in the survey area off of WCVI at the time of the offshore small mesh multi-species survey and/or may be too small for the trawl net to reliably collect.
 Fish that are greater than 5cm and up to approximately 13 cm are generally estimated to be up to or slightly over one year old.
 However, there can be considerable variability due to factors such as: hatch dates within and between rivers and growth rates within and between seasons.
 Therefore, trends in length frequencies can vary between years with considerable overlap in length ranges between age groups, especially in fish older than one year (e.g. Figure 3).
-Length-frequency histograms for years prior to 2011 can be found at: http://www.pac.dfo-mpo.gc.ca/science/species-especes/pelagiq-pelagique/herring-hareng/herspawn/pages/ocean1-eng.html
+Annual Eulachon standard length frequency distributions are represented in two ways.
+One way shows statistically unweighted standard length frequency histograms (Figure 3, right panel) where fish length observations were pooled across all fishing events (each fish observation has equal statistical weight).
+The other way shows standard length frequency histograms where samples of fish length observations were statistically weighted by the estimated total number of Eulachon caught in each fishing event and standardized by the fishing duration (in hours) of each fishing event (Figure 3, left panel).
+Length-frequency histograms for years prior to 2013 can be found at:

-Figure 3: Eulachon standard length-frequency histograms (proportions by size bin) from 2011-2022 (Spring) west coast of Vancouver Island offshore small mesh bottom trawl surveys.
+Figure 3: Eulachon standard length-frequency histograms (proportions by size bin) from 2013-2022 (Spring) west coast of Vancouver Island offshore small mesh bottom trawl surveys.
 There are no 2020 observations because the 2020 survey was cancelled due to COVID-19 operating restrictions.